Think About It (Melanie C song)

-"Think About It" is a song by English singer Melanie C from her fifth studio album, The Sea.
-It was released on 4 September 2011 as worldwide lead single from the album and the general second single – "Rock Me" was released only in Germany.
-It was written by Adam Argyle and collaborative team Cutfather.
-The track was recorded in Copenhagen and was released after the buzz single "Rock Me", prior to the release Melanie had spent time on the West-End Blood Brothers which she said helped her develop and evolve as an artist.
+"Think About It" is a song by English singer Melanie C from her fifth studio album, The Sea (2011).
+It was co-written by Adam Argyle, Daniel Davidsen, Jason Gill, and Mich "Cutfather" Hansen, while production was helmed by Davidsen, Gill, and Hansen.
 The song is a dance-pop song that also fuses the usual rock-stance Melanie had taken in her career since 1999.
 Lyrically the song discusses doing something that you know you shouldn't.
+"Think About It" was released by Red Girl Records on 4 September 2011 as the album's worldwide lead single and general second single after "Rock Me."

-The song gathered critical acclaim, and critics considered it a welcome change, seen as a better release than the previous, "Rock Me".
-Critics enjoyed her new-found pop style and found it to be a good introduction to her fifth studio album The Sea.
-Commercially the song was a moderate hit: in Austria, Switzerland and Germany with its highest peak being in the Swiss charts at number 30.
+The song gathered critical acclaim, and critics considered it a welcome change, seen as a better release than the previous, "Rock Me."
+Critics also enjoyed her new-found pop style and found it to be a good introduction to her fifth studio album The Sea.
+Commercially, "Think About It" was a moderate hit, reaching the top 30 in Switzerland, while also peaking at number 6 on the Billboard's Dance Singles Sales chart.
 A music video directed Howard Greenhalgh showed her perform against different backdrops and in different outfits throughout.
 Melanie C performed this on The Sea – Live tour.

-The single peaked at number 6 on the Billboard Dance Singles Chart.